The charm of backcountry skiing and snowboarding, how to get started, and BC Guide Club with tours for beginners | Ski & Snowboard

 Location: Myoko Photo by InField

-While it is possible to use powered vehicles such as helicopters and cat skis, a major element of backcountry skiing is climbing step by step on your own two feet to the peak or slope of the mountain you want to ski, and that is also part of the fun.
-The scenery you see as you climb is different to what you see from the ski resort.
-You'll notice trees and snow that you normally wouldn't notice, and you'll likely make some discoveries, and the feeling of climbing while stepping on the snow will surely be a new experience.
+While it's possible to use powered vehicles like helicopters or ski cats, a major part of backcountry skiing, and part of the fun, is climbing step by step on your own two feet towards the peaks and slopes of the mountains you want to ski.
+The scenery you see as you climb is different from what you see from a ski resort.
+You'll notice trees and snow that you wouldn't normally pay attention to, and you might make some discoveries.
+The feeling of climbing while treading on the snow will also be refreshing.

-It's amazing how, even if it's a tough hike, you'll feel an indescribable sense of accomplishment when you finally reach the top.
-The effort you put into climbing will make you want to cherish each and every run, making your time in the mountains very fulfilling.
+It's strange, but when you reach the top after a tough hike, you'll feel an indescribable sense of accomplishment.
+The effort you put into climbing will make you want to cherish each run you ski, making your time in the mountains incredibly fulfilling.

 +α Increased interest in the natural environment